 Without Adobe DTM you have to add multiple scripts or pixel conversion codes for tracking.
-On an average, a website usually has minimum 2 or more scripts that load when someone visits your website.
-For instance, most sites have a code snippet for Google Analytics & verification code inserted for Google Webmaster account.
+On average, a website usually has a minimum of 2 or more scripts that load when someone visits your website.
+For instance, most sites have a code snippet for Google Analytics & verification code inserted for a Google Webmaster account.
 By removing analytics & marketing tags, you speed up your website.

 Manage Multiple Sites using a single tool

 You can manage multiple or more sites using a single tool.
-Without a single tool, it becomes difficult to cross check whether the source contains the code snippet and you also run the risk of a coder accidently deleting code snippet during development.
+Without a single tool, it becomes difficult to cross-check whether the source contains the code snippet and you also run the risk of a coder accidentally deleting the code snippet during development.

 Simplify tag management for teams using your website.
-Using third-party tags at times leads to UI level issues like page getting modified or the layout breaks.
+Using third-party tags at times leads to UI-level issues like the page getting modified or the layout breaks.
 With tag management, you don’t have to worry about taking care of such matters.